joakimsk/docs/docs/restapi.rst

    :parameter id: Identifier of tracker item (callsign)
    :parameter tag: The tag to be added

    :status 200: Ok
+   :status 401: Unauthorized
    :status 404: Unknown tracker item
-   :status 401: Unauthorized for access to item :<jsonarr string tag: Tag to be added
+   :status 403: Not authorized for access to item :<jsonarr string tag: Tag to be added